Vodafone's interest in Yoigo depends on EU telecom deals stance

-MADRID, April 23 (Reuters) - Vodafone could be interested in buying Spain’s fourth-largest mobile operator Yoigo once it is clear how tough the European regulator will be on tie-ups in the sector, the British firm’s chief executive said.
+MADRID (Reuters) - Vodafone (VOD.L) could be interested in buying Spain’s fourth-largest mobile operator Yoigo TLSN.ST once it is clear how tough the European regulator will be on tie-ups in the sector, the British firm’s chief executive said.

 Takeovers in Europe’s telecoms sector, which is facing its fifth year of declining revenues, could be held back if competition regulators demand stringent concessions in return for approving deals.

-Yoigo, owned by Sweden’s Teliasonera, has been a potential bid target for some time, with France’s Orange and Spain’s Telefonica also considered possible buyers.
+Yoigo, owned by Sweden’s Teliasonera TLSN.ST, has been a potential bid target for some time, with France’s Orange (ORAN.PA) and Spain’s Telefonica (TEF.MC) also considered possible buyers.

 “We are obliged to look at everything, although for something like Yoigo we would need the European Commission to make its stance clear on current consolidation deals,” Vodafone Chief Executive Vittorio Colao said at a meeting in Madrid, in comments confirmed by a spokesman on Wednesday.

-Vodafone last month agreed to buy Spain’s largest cable operator Ono for 7.2 billion euros in a move aimed at creating a stronger challenger to market leader Telefonica.
+Vodafone last month agreed to buy Spain’s largest cable operator Ono for 7.2 billion euros in a move aimed at creating a stronger challenger to market leader Telefonica (TEF.MC).